Present Your Work

 When will workshops happen?

-All workshops will have a scheduled 90-minute time slot during workshop week.
+All workshops will have a scheduled 90-minute time slot during our synchronous week.
 Workshops will also be recorded for participants to review who could not attend synchronously.